Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: ML performance evaluation in a physics analysis

+An alternative presentation of the estimated dependence of the upper limit $\mu_{\rm UL}$ on the number of ML-generated events, as shown in Figs. \ref{fig:mbb_ul} and \ref{fig:class_ul}, is given in Fig. \ref{fig:mon_ul}, which shows the dependence of the difference $\Delta\mu_{\rm UL}$ between the upper limit values when using the MC and ML background predictions on the number of ML-generated events, as well as the injected systematic uncertainty, which is set to 5\%, 10\% and 20\%.
+It is nicely visible, how the upper limit uncertainty converges to the fixed injected systematic uncertainty value, when the systematic uncertainty due to finite simulation (ML) statistics becomes negligible.

 From these results it is evident that the ML-generated samples can indeed be used in a physics analysis as a surrogate model for the background prediction.
-However, to further minimize the impact of the background ML mis-modelling, one would need to work on implementing techniques that go even beyond the current commercial state-of-the-art approaches used in this paper, and to understand how to optimally adapt them for this use case in high energy physics.
+Nonetheless, to further minimize the impact of the background ML mis-modelling, one would need to work on implementing techniques that go even beyond the current commercial state-of-the-art approaches, similar to the one used in this paper, and to understand how to optimally adapt them for this use case in high energy physics.